Mansfield Smith-Cumming: Pre-1914

-In 1909, Major (later Colonel Sir) Vernon Kell became director of the new Secret Service Bureau and created as a response to growing public opinion that all Germans living in England were spies.
+In 1909, Major (later Colonel Sir) Vernon Kell became director of the new Secret Service Bureau created as a response to growing public opinion that all Germans living in England were spies.
 In 1911, the various security organizations were re-organised under the Bureau, Kell's division becoming the Home Section, and Cumming's becoming the new Foreign Section, responsible for all operations outside Britain.
 Over the next few years he became known as 'C', after his habit of sometimes signing himself with a C eventually written in green ink.
 That habit became a custom for later directors, although the C now stands for "Chief".
 Ian Fleming took these aspects for his "M" from the James Bond novels.

 In 1914, he was involved in a serious road accident in France in which his son was killed.
 Legend has it that to escape the car wreck he was forced to amputate his own leg using a pen knife.
 Hospital records have shown, however, that while both his legs were broken, his left foot was amputated only the day after the accident.
 Later he often told all sorts of fantastic stories as to how he lost his leg and would shock people by interrupting meetings in his office by suddenly stabbing his artificial leg with a knife, letter opener or fountain pen.

 Budgets were severely limited prior to World War I, and Cumming came to rely heavily on Sidney Reilly (aka the Ace of Spies), a secret agent of dubious veracity based in Saint Petersburg.